 The first approach is asking your IT team to create an integration and automation layer, allowing your applications to work together seamlessly.
 This will involve your team manually integrating, transforming, cleaning, and aggregating the information from diverse applications your business uses.

 The downside of manually writing code is that it can be quite complex and cumbersome.
 Especially if it involves more than a couple of applications, to explain this further, let’s continue the example from the previous section related to Marketo, Salesforce, and Oracle ERP.
 Each application has its own set of REST APIs to fetch and update information.
 API designers have to write the code for the different ways data is formatted, stored, and captured in each of them.
 This entire process for API integration can take weeks, and even months, to complete and execute correctly.

 Another disadvantage of this approach is updating manually coded API integration layers every time the APIs or data sources change.
 For example, if you add a new service, start using a new feature, or make any changes to your business processes, it can lead to your development team rewriting the entire integration layer again.

 A better and more common approach to API integration is to use third-party integration platforms.
 These platforms can overcome the limitations users face when writing code.

-An end-to-end integration platform, such as Astera API Management can handle all your API integration needs.
-ADS allows you to import public and private REST APIs without writing a single line of code.
-You can use these APIs with other objects in Astera API Management, such as built-in transformations and connectors.
+An end-to-end integration platform such as Astera can handle all your API integration needs.
+Astera allows you to import public and private REST APIs without writing a single line of code.
+You can use these APIs with other objects in Astera, such as built-in transformations and connectors.
 These functionalities automate API integration, saving you the trouble of manually executing pipelines.
 It can also keep you from performing individual tasks for every new transaction.